 E-A-T stands for Expertise, Authoritativeness, Trustworthiness.

-In Google’s recent quality rater guidelines update, they placed a greater emphasis on news sites and algorithm changes in the news industry.
-There is also a stronger emphasis placed around author credibility, particularly in the (Your Money Or Your Life) YMLY Categories – Civics, Government and Law has been added to this area.
+In Google’s recent quality rater guidelines update, Google placed a greater emphasis on news sites and algorithm changes in the news industry.
+There is also a stronger emphasis placed on author credibility, particularly in the (Your Money Or Your Life) YMLY Categories – Civics, Government and Law have been added to this area.